The Pilgrim's Regress

-Background and Context
+Background and context

 In September 1931, Lewis, Tolkien and Dyson had the famous Night of Addison’s Walk where they walked around Magdalen College discussing myth and how Christianity is the true myth.

 This night served a key moment for Lewis and led to his conversion from Theism to Christianity.
 A year later, Lewis wrote The Pilgrim’s Regress in August 1932 while visiting the home of his longtime friend Arthur Greeves in Northern Ireland.

-During the same time he wrote The Allegory of Love which wouldn't be published for several more years.
-Lewis was gifted with lightning fast writing and rarely wrote second drafts so he published The Pilgrim’s Regress in May 1933.
+During the same period he wrote The Allegory of Love, which remained unpublished for several more years.
+Lewis was gifted with lightning-fast writing and rarely wrote second drafts; The Pilgrim’s Regress was published in May 1933.

-Overview of Text
+Overview of text

-The story centers around the main character, John, who as a boy grows up in Puritania under the stern, allusive, and seemingly tyrannical Landlord.
+The story centres around the main character, John, who as a boy grows up in Puritania under the stern, elusive and seemingly tyrannical Landlord, whose representatives promulgate a list of Rules.
+John tries to live by the Rules but soon finds himself unable to.

-He discovers and has visions of an island that fills indescribable yearning.
+He discovers and has visions of an island that create an indescribable yearning within him, a "sweet desire".
 At first, he thinks this yearning is Lust, personified as brown girls, but when he unmasks the mistake, he decides to flee his homeland and perceived oppressor, the Landlord, in search of the far-off island.
-Along the way he meets Mr. Enlightenment which is a personification of 19th century rationalism.
+Along the way he meets Mr. Enlightenment, a personification of nineteenth-century rationalism.
 He invites John to join him on his travels to Claptrap but John decides to continue his search for the Island.

 In the cities of Thrill and Eschropolis (meaning an ugly city in Greek), he meets personifications of romantic love, the modern literary movement and Freudianism.
-He thinks he found the island through aesthetic experience, but damaged by these characters and seeing his error he abandons the cities.
+He thinks he has found the island through aesthetic experience, but, damaged by these characters and seeing his error, he abandons the cities.
 Eventually, the Spirit of the Age captures John.
 The spirit is drawn as a giant whose gaze makes everything transparent.
-So when he looks at John, everyone including John can see his insides i.e. bowels, stomach, lungs, etc. The giant tries to convince him that that’s all he is, but Reason, personified as a gallant woman knight, comes to the rescue to slay the Spirit of the Age.
+So when he looks at John, everyone including John can see inside him: his bowels, stomach, lungs and so on.
+The giant tries to convince him that there is nothing more to him than that, but Reason, personified as a gallant woman knight, comes to the rescue to slay the Spirit of the Age.
 She then leads him all the way to the Grand Canyon.

-As he tries to figure out how to cross, the church, personified as Mother Kirk, comes by and explains to him the reason for the canyon (which is the Sin of Adam) and that she is the only one who can get him across.
-He says thanks but he’ll take the long way around.
+As he tries to figure out how to cross, Christianity, personified as Mother Kirk, comes by and explains to him and his travelling-companion Vertue the reason for the canyon (which is the Sin of Adam) and that she is the only one who can get him across.
+John thinks she is mad and decides to look for an alternative crossing.